-Achilleion palace in Corfu Greece
+Achilleion Palace in Corfu

-Elizabeth was the younger daughter of the Duke of Bavaria, and the Emperor of Austria, Franz Joseph, was told by his mother to marry her elder sister, but he fell in love with her instead.
+She was the younger daughter of the Duke of Bavaria, and the Emperor of Austria, Franz Joseph, was told by his mother to marry her elder sister, but he fell in love with her instead.

-She travelled extensively for her health, and this became almost manic following the suicide of her son Rudolf, who shot himself and his mistress in a suicide pact at a hunting lodge called Mayerling.
+She traveled extensively for her health, and this became almost manic following the suicide of her son Rudolf, who shot himself and his mistress in a suicide pact at a hunting lodge called Mayerling.

 She then demolished the simple house and built the Achilleion Palace.

 She was well known in the vicinity, and much loved as she had a well dug in lower Gastouri which saved the women walking long distances to get good water.

 Make a reservation for Hotels, Flights, Car rentals, and Taxis in Corfu

 Affiliate Disclosure: This is an affiliate link.
 If you start any booking process through this link I may receive a commission, the commission is paid by Booking.com at no additional cost to you.
 Thank you for supporting my work on this Blog!Search here and Book

 Once the palace was finished however she lost interest in it somewhat and came less frequently to the island.

 On a visit to Geneva, she was assassinated by an Italian, who later said that he had gone to Geneva to kill a sovereign, and did not mind which one he killed, as long as he succeeded!